raydac/AndroidPirateDice/README.md

 [You can download the latest reseased APK through the link.](https://github.com/raydac/AndroidPirateDice/releases/download/1.0.1/PirateDice.apk)
 [Also you can visit my Google Folder related to the "Pirates" game.](https://drive.google.com/open?id=0BxHnNp97IgMRfnhZdGFwTnZVYlVoN3RfT3FrVFBnVHQwRU95NldTbEJCRGFEZGczNzhFUHM&authuser=0)
 # Redesigned version of the paper board game
-Also I found very interesting project from entusiasts in internet where they made deep redesign of the graphical components of the game, [it was published on a Russian board game forum](http://www.boardgamer.ru/piraty-raspechataj-i-igraj#more-27882)
+Also I found very interesting project developed by entusiasts from one Russian board game forum, they have totaly reworked and redesigned game components and even made some improvements in game process.](http://www.boardgamer.ru/piraty-raspechataj-i-igraj#more-27882)
 ![Redesigned map](http://savepic.org/4230743.jpg)